 B.- The password will be sent electronically ONLY to mrs. KARAGIANNIDI FOTINI EMAIL karag.fo@avinoil.gr

-C.- Also in both emails you will put a title: AUCTION FOR THE PREPARATORY AND MAIN WORKSEQUIPMENT INSTALLATION AND DELIVERY FOR OPERATION OF A HYDROGEN VEHICLE REFUELLING STATION
+C.- Also in both emails you will put a title: AUCTION FOR THE PREPARATORY AND MAIN WORKS, EQUIPMENT INSTALLATION AND DELIVERY FOR OPERATION OF A HYDROGEN VEHICLE REFUELLING STATION

 E-quotes should be sent at the same time as the password, until 29/05/2023.
 In the emails you send, you won't put any notifications.